 Cryptojacking attacks continue to increase.
 Unlike ransomware, cryptojacking cybercriminals make their money staying silent and undetected, leeching the computer power from their target to mine valuable cryptocurrency.
 Cryptomining can cause serious downtime for developers by draining the enterprise’s processing power.
-It can also cause subscription bills to skyrocket—especially if you’re utilising an auto-scale feature.
+It can also cause subscription bills to skyrocket—especially if you’re utilizing an auto-scale feature.

 It’s been known that threat actors are actively exploiting misconfigured Linux-powered servers, regardless of whether they run on-premises or in the cloud.
 One notorious example is TeamTNT, one of the first hacking groups shifting its focus to cloud-oriented services.